We see the LNG supply – but where is the demand?

 Just for perspective – even without the new supply from the US the world would be in LNG shock mode right now.
 The planet has not yet absorbed LNG that was once meant to go to the US when this was touted to become the biggest LNG receiving market ever.
 We all know the story – shale killed that but it’s so easy to forget.

 It was mainly Fukushima which had absorbed this overhang quickly.
-And this overhang was mainly coming from Qatar, Nigeria, Equatorial Guinea but also the new trains in Algeria and Angola as well as LNG from places like Norway, Egypt, Trinidad, Peru and even some Asia produced cargo.
-It all concentrated upon Japan after Fukushima since it did not find a home in the US anymore.
-As cruel as it sounds, Fukushima came at the perfect moment as the LNG world was already quite aware that shale is going to make the US LNG market dissolve into thin air and urgently needed an exit strategy.
+And this overhang was mainly coming from Qatar, Nigeria, and Equatorial Guinea but also the new trains in Algeria and Angola as well as LNG from places like Norway, Egypt, Trinidad, Peru, and even some Asia-produced cargo.
+It all concentrated on Japan after Fukushima since it did not find a home in the US anymore.
+As cruel as it sounds, Fukushima came at the perfect moment as the LNG world was already quite aware that shale was going to make the US LNG market dissolve into thin air and urgently needed an exit strategy.

 We have made this situation over close to a decade – expect the consequences to be felt for close to a decade as well.
-But maybe this extreme overhang is needed in order for LNG to go to the next stage and go from mere “pipeline gas replacement” to be the fuel of the planet.
-The target is diesel, gasoline and bunker fuels.
-Maybe it needed a calamity in order to not only extend the geographical reach of LNG but also to jump into a new paradigm.
+But maybe this extreme overhang is needed for LNG to go to the next stage and go from mere “pipeline gas replacement” to being the fuel of the planet.
+The target is diesel, gasoline, and bunker fuels.
+Maybe it needed a calamity to not only extend the geographical reach of LNG but also to jump into a new paradigm.
 The golden age of gas is still to come.
 But don’t tell IEA.

 Leave a Reply